How do you accept contactless payments tapped on your phone without a card reader? What are the UK options for merchants?

 To get started, you have to sign up for a free Viva Wallet Business Account, which only takes a few minutes.
 You can then download the app from Google Play or App Store on your mobile device.

 In the app, you enter the payment amount and let the customer tap their card or mobile wallet on the back of your phone to finalise it.
 An email or text receipt can be sent afterwards, or you can print a paper receipt from a Bluetooth printer.
-Transactions settle in your online Viva Wallet Business account the following day.
+Transactions settle in your online Viva Wallet Business account within an hour.

-Viva Wallet charges 1.69% per Tap On Phone transaction with a domestic consumer card from Visa, Mastercard, Discover or Diners Club (including through Apple Pay, Google Pay and Samsung Pay).
-Other fees apply to specific account activities like ATM withdrawals and chargebacks.
+Viva Wallet charges 1.69% (min. £0.10) per tap-on-phone transaction with a domestic consumer card from Visa, Mastercard, Discover or Diners Club (including through Apple Pay, Google Pay and Samsung Pay).
+Other cards can cost around 2.4% depending on the type.
+Additional fees apply to specific account activities like ATM withdrawals and chargebacks.

 Stripe and Adyen: both custom solutions